Facility Automation Services (FAS)

 Manager, Facility Automation Services: Robert Mulhollem Jr, P.E., email@example.com

 Facility Automation Services is comprised of Five distinct functions:

 - Facility Automation Application Engineering

 The department’s goals are to provide Facility Automation Services for all of our customers as well as automated energy related services.
 Our services consist of Facility Automation engineering and documentation; installation, maintenance and repair of the FA fiber network; monitoring connected buildings from a central station; FA server and software maintenance; new product investigation and recommendations; and building commissioning services.

 To lead the efforts in design, maintenance, operations and monitoring of the Facility Automation Systems; identify and implement commissioning projects that maximize customer environmental satisfaction, minimizes energy usage and deliver cost-effective, reliable Facility Automation Services to the University community.

 Holiday Heat Reduction Initiative

 In accordance with Administrative Policy AD64, each year OPP initiates a program to reduce temperatures over the Winter Holiday and Semester Break.
 The initiative is backed by the University's President's Council.
-Temperatures in all University non-critical facilities will be reduced to conserve energy, generate savings and reduce greenhouse gas emissions for the University.
+Temperatures in all University non-critical facilities will be reduced to conserve energy, reduce greenhouse gas emissions and generate savings for the University.